The U.S. government has invested more than $100 million in abstinence-only programming

 At the doctor’s office

 Pediatricians have a unique incentive to have a dialogue with their patients, the study also says.
 However, one in three adolescents reports not receiving information on sexuality from their doctors.
-And if they did, the conversation lasted an average of 40 seconds
+And if they did, the conversation lasted an average of 40 seconds, one study reported.

 Pediatricians are in an ideal position to give advice to individual patients in a controlled setting, with parents monitoring the conversation.
 Subsequent exams give pediatricians opportunities for followup conversations as well.
 Unlike in a school setting, information from a clinician or other health care professional is confidential.